 - 1. The suction filter is permanently fixed in the reservoir tank.
-Should symptoms of pump cavitation or spongy operation occur the tank must be drained, and the tank and suction filter thoroughly cleaned and dried before refilling with clean oil. - The return line filter element should be replaced after the first 50 hours and thereafter at 300 hour intervals.
-It is most important to replace the filter within these intervals because once blocked, oil will bypass the filter element unfiltrated, causing pump & motor damage - 3.
-On electric and hydraulic proportional controls the mini filter must be replaced at 300 hour intervals. - 4.
-If any failure or replacement of hydraulic parts have occurred then the return line filter must be replaced immediately.
+Should symptoms of pump cavitation or spongy operation occur the tank must be drained, and the tank and suction filter thoroughly cleaned and dried before refilling with clean oil. - The return line filter element should be replaced after the first 50 hours and thereafter at 300-hour intervals.
+It is most important to replace the filter within these intervals because once blocked, oil will bypass the filter element infiltrated, causing pump & motor damage - 3.
+If any failure or replacement of hydraulic parts have occurred then the return line filter must be replaced immediately